SnellerInc/sneller/README.md

 ## License

-Most of Sneller is released under the AGPL-3.0 license.
+Sneller is released under the Apache 2.0 license.
 See the LICENSE file for more information.

-The `ion`, `iguana` and `date` packages are released under the Apache 2.0 license.
-See LICENSE.apache for more information.